tonishii/simple-file-server/README.md

 # CSNETWK_MP
-My Machine Project submission for CSNETWK AY 2024-2025 Term 1.
-This Python application provides a file transfer client-server system that supports basic operations such as connecting to a server, registering a user, and sending/receiving files with real-time progress indication if tqdm was installed.
+A Python application that provides a file transfer client-server system that supports basic operations such as connecting to a server, registering a user, and sending/receiving files with real-time progress indication if tqdm was installed.

 ## Testers
 The project includes the ff. files for testing: